Localizing Unsynchronized Sensors with Unknown Sources: Introduction

 \subsection{Related Work}

 Among the earliest work on self-localization are the papers of Rockah and Schultheiss \cite{Rockah:1987array-partI,Rockah:1987array-partII} and Weiss and Friedlander \cite{Weiss:1989array} from the 1980s.
 Plinge et al. \cite{plinge2016acoustic} provide an in-depth overview of microphone array localization techniques.
 A systematization of existing approaches to self-localization is also given by Wang et al. \cite{wang2015self}.
 In the following, we review some of the major points, related to localization in different setups.
+An overview is also shown in Table \ref{tab:relatedwork}.

 In some cases, the pairwise distance between all the nodes can be estimated.
 This happens for example when the nodes can both send and receive \cite{peng2007beepbeep} or by measuring the diffuse noise coherence \cite{vanwynsberghe2016reseaux}.
 Localization then amounts to multidimensional scaling (MDS) \cite{torgerson1952multidimensional,kruskal1978multidimensional,dokmanic2015euclidean,vanwynsberghe2016jasa}.